 The progressive/graduated warning system described in relation to FIG. 15 may utilize an "adaptive threshold" feature, whereby one or more thresholds (for example the preliminary, intermediate and critical thresholds) may be modified depending on the speed of one or more vehicles.
-The adaptive threshold feature may allow for scaling of thresholds of the alarm/notification levels based upon the speed of the immediate vehicle and a vehicle that may collide with the immediate vehicle.
+The adaptive threshold feature may allow for scaling of thresholds of the alarm/notification levels based upon the speed of the immediate vehicle and the relative speed of the immediate vehicle and a vehicle that may collide with the immediate vehicle.